El Bulli – Spherification History

 With the spherification technique you can make little spheres that resemble the shape of real caviar.
-The spherification caviar is made by releasing small droplets of the flavored liquid into the calcium bath using a syringe.
+The spherification caviar is made by releasing small droplets of the flavored liquid into the calcium bath using a syringe or a Caviar Maker.
 Here are some tips to master this fun molecular gastronomy technique created by Ferran Adria and El Bulli team.
+Watch video below for a quick overview of basic spherification and making caviar with a syringe or a caviar maker.

 1- Use Basic Spherification: spheres tend to stick together when made with the Reverse Spherification technique so it is better to use Basic Spherification when creating spherification caviar since you have to produce many little spheres and they will inevitably come in contact with each other.
 The low viscosity of the bath in Basic Spherification will also make it easier to form small “caviar” spheres as it will allow the droplets to penetrate the bath surface with their small weight.